Dear Debt Adviser,

-For the bills that were from a hospital rather than a doctor, you should check the Health Resources and Services Administration website at hrsa.gov/gethealthcare/affordable/hillburton/ and determine if the facility where you had surgery is covered under the Hill-Burton Act.
-The Act provides that hospitals, nursing homes and other health facilities that received government money must provide free or reduced-cost services to patients in return for the money received.
+For the bills that were from a hospital rather than a doctor, you should check the Health Resources and Services Administration website and determine whether the facility where you had surgery is covered under the Hill-Burton Act.
+The act provides that hospitals, nursing homes and other health facilities that got government money must provide free or reduced-cost services to patients in return for the money received.
 The program has not been funded since 1997, but some facilities are still under obligation to provide free and reduced-cost services if you fall below the poverty guidelines.

-If any of the facilities that you owe are listed as Hill-Burton obligated facilities, you must apply for the free or reduced-cost care.
+If any of the facilities that you owe is listed as a Hill-Burton obligated facility, you must apply for the free or reduced-cost care.
 You may still apply after care has been provided and even after a bill has been turned over to a collection agency.

 Those service providers who are unwilling to waive your copays will need further communication.
-In a second letter, state that if the copay cannot be waived, you are requesting to pay out the balance due in monthly installments of what you can afford to pay.
-Let them know in general how you arrived at the figure you are proposing for a monthly payment.
+In a 2nd letter, state that if the copay cannot be waived, you are requesting to pay out the balance due in monthly installments of what you can afford to pay.
+Let them know in general how you arrived at the figure you are suggesting for a monthly payment.

 The larger the number of providers you owe, the more likely it is you won't be able to reach a workable solution.
-It won't be for lack of trying on your part; rather it may be just a function of the billing and collection process in place in the medical industry today.
+It won't be for lack of trying on your part; rather, it may be just a function of the billing and collection process in place in the medical industry today.
 I mention this so you don't get sick with worry if they turn you down.
 The law provides for cases just like yours; I am referring to the bankruptcy law.
-Should you be unable to reach a resolution with your providers, I suggest that you contact an attorney who specializes in bankruptcies to determine what other options you might have available.
-An attorney can help you determine if a negotiated settlement or a bankruptcy would be in your best interest.
+Should you be unable to come to a resolution with your providers, I recommend that you contact an attorney who specializes in bankruptcies to learn what other options you might have available.
+An attorney can help you determine whether a negotiated settlement or a bankruptcy would be in your best interest.
 Either way, the lawyer can keep the uncooperative providers from suing to collect and help avoid possible wage garnishment or bank levy.